-- Deliberations of election boards and selection committees. - Discussions of hearings which might lead to the appointment, discipline or dismissal of an individual employee, member or student without restricting that employee's, member's or student's right to a public hearing if requested.
+- Deliberations of election boards and selection committees. - Discussions of hearings which might lead to the appointment, discipline or dismissal of an individual employee, member or student without restricting that employee, member, or student's right to a public hearing if requested.